louiseelena/ares-pro-plugin/plugin/help/en/pro_tutorial.md

 ####On the Portal
 Texts sent from the portal add the texts to the scene and emit to anyone who is online on the game.

-Send texts by using the 'Pro' button next to the 'Add OOC' and 'Add Pose' buttons on the portal.
+Send texts by using the 'pro' button next to the 'Add OOC' and 'Add Pose' buttons on the portal.
 By default, this button texts everyone in the scene.

-To send texts to a different recipient list, do `<name> [name]=<message>` and use the 'Pro' button.
+To send texts to a different recipient list, do `<name> [name]=<message>` and use the 'pro' button.

 ##Text Settings